harry-wood/makers-gonna-make-dundee/deel_03.md

 ---

 - [ ] In the terminal: create a directory 'assets' and go into it.
-Then create the file `wageningen.pmtiles` there:
+Then create the file `Dundee.pmtiles` there:

 ```
 mkdir assets
 cd assets
-pmtiles extract <latest PMTiles URL> wageningen.pmtiles --minzoom=10 --maxzoom=16 --bbox=<answer from step 1>
+pmtiles extract <latest PMTiles URL> Dundee.pmtiles --minzoom=10 --maxzoom=16 --bbox=<answer from step 1>

-pmtiles extract https://build.protomaps.com/20250629.pmtiles wageningen.pmtiles --minzoom=10 --maxzoom=16 --bbox=5.6058239,51.9364055,5.7243627,52.0007083
+pmtiles extract https://build.protomaps.com/20250629.pmtiles Dundee.pmtiles --minzoom=10 --maxzoom=16 --bbox=5.6058239,51.9364055,5.7243627,52.0007083
 ```

 ---

-- [ ] Download `wageningen.pmtiles` and inspect the file.
+- [ ] Download `Dundee.pmtiles` and inspect the file.

 Drag and drop your PMTiles file into the [PMTiles Viewer](https://pmtiles.io/) to check if the extraction was successful.
 To do this, you need to download the file (a few MB) to your computer: right-click on the file, then `Download...`.